 Cleaning boiler tubes is mandatory for optimal boiler life.
-An acceptable regimen is annual cleaning; biannual for high-use units.
+An acceptable regimen for boiler repair or furnace repair is annual cleaning; biannual for high-use units.
 Typically, large boilers are cleaned annually, small ones as needed.

 Tube cleaning is performed by mechanically-driven brushes or scrapers sized accordingly for inside and outside tube diameters to loosen soot or ash.
 High-powered vacuums connected to the machines suck up the residue.
 For fire-tube boiler scale encrustation, rotary tube cleaning equipment is necessary.
 Equipment with powerful air motors drives flexible shafts fitted with various tools.
 The shafts are sheathed in water-tight casings which carry water to the cleaner tool, thereby cleaning and flushing tubes in one operation.

 Boiler tube cleaning products include specialized brushes and heads for tube interiors and exteriors.
 Also available are hydraulic tube pullers, bleeder cleaners and leak detectors.

 Proper heat transfer cannot be efficiently attained if fire-tubes are clogged with soot or ash.
 An accumulation of these contaminants acts as insulation, thus decreasing the rate of productivity on the boiler’s fire-side surfaces.
 Further, boiler tubes can become corroded due to soot’s inherent sulfur content.
 From the day of boiler installation and up until several years, soot accumulation can lead to complete boiler wear out.

 Scale is another contributor to boiler inefficiency and wear out.
 If the solubility limits of calcium and magnesium are exceeded in the boiler’s water, scale deposits form.
 Unless the system’s water is properly treated, scale can thwart the operation of the safety-relief valves which guard against overpressure.